itfanr/ros2-wiki/Real-Time-Programming.md

 # Background
 Real-time computing is a key feature of many robotics systems, particularly safety- and mission-critical applications such as autonomous vehicles, spacecrafts, and industrial manufacturing.
 We are designing and prototyping ROS 2 with real-time performance constraints in mind, since this is a requirement that was not considered in the early stages of ROS 1 and it is now intractable to refactor ROS 1 to be real-time friendly.

 [This document](https://github.com/ros2/design/blob/gh-pages/articles/realtime.md) outlines the requirements of real-time computing and best practices for software engineers. tl;dr:

 To make a real-time computer system, our real-time loop must update periodically to meet deadlines.
 We can only tolerate a small margin of error on these deadlines (our maximum allowable jitter).
 To do this, we must avoid nondeterministic operations in the execution path, things like: pagefault events, dynamic memory allocation/deallocation, and synchronization primitives that block indefinitely.

 A classic example of a controls problem commonly solved by real-time computing is balancing an [inverted pendulum](https://en.wikipedia.org/wiki/Inverted_pendulum).
 If the controller blocked for an unexpectedly long amount of time, the pendulum would fall down or go unstable.
 But if the controller reliably updates at a rate faster than the motor controlling the pendulum can operate, the pendulum will successfully adapt react to sensor data to balance the pendulum.

 Now that you know everything about real-time computing, let's try a demo!

 # Build and run the demo
 The real-time demo was written with Linux operating systems in mind, since many members of the ROS community doing real-time computing use Xenomai or RT_PREEMPT as their real-time solutions.
 Since many of the operations done in the demo to optimize performance or OS-specific, the demo only builds and runs on Linux systems.
 So, if you are an OSX or Windows user, don't try this part!

 ## Pre-built binaries
 Source your ROS 2 setup.bash.

-Run the demo binary with Opensplice, and redirect the output:
+Run the demo binary with OpenSplice, and redirect the output:
 `pendulum_demo__rmw_opensplice > output.txt`

 ## Building from source: